Julian Champagnie: Personal life

-Champagnie's twin brother, Justin, plays professional basketball for the Sioux Falls Skyforce.
-His father, Ranford, played soccer for St. John's in the mid-1990s and was a member of the 1996 national championship team.
+Champagnie is a multi-generational New Yorker, raised in Kensington, Brooklyn.
+His mother's family is from Carroll Gardens, Brooklyn, and his father grew up in the Bronx after immigrating from Jamaica.
+His father, Ranford, played soccer for St. John's in the mid-1990s and was a member of the 1996 national championship team; Ranford is a professional soccer coach, and has coached the men's soccer teams of Baruch College and York College.